10. Introducing Data Frames

 s.name

-This is convenient when we convert from/to a data frame.
+This is convenient, especially when we convert them to a data frame

 s.rename("spam").to_frame()